typescript-cheatsheets/react/README.md

 Some differences from the "normal function" version:

-- It provides typechecking and autocomplete for static properties like `displayName`, `propTypes`, and `defaultProps` - HOWEVER, there are currently known issues using `defaultProps` with `React.FunctionComponent`.
+- It provides typechecking and autocomplete for static properties like `displayName`, `propTypes`, and `defaultProps` - **However**, there are currently known issues using `defaultProps` with `React.FunctionComponent`.
 See [this issue for details](https://github.com/sw-yx/react-typescript-cheatsheet/issues/87) - scroll down to our `defaultProps` section for typing recommendations there.

 - It provides an implicit definition of `children` (see below) - however there are some issues with the implicit `children` type (e.g. [DefinitelyTyped#33006](https://github.com/DefinitelyTyped/DefinitelyTyped/issues/33006)), and it might considered better style to be explicit about components that consume `children`, anyway.